elastic/e2e-testing/.ci/README.md

 It will create a `.runID` under the `.ci` directory.
 It will contain an unique identifier for your machines, which will be added as a VM tag.

+We are able to run the Elastic Stack and all the test suites in AWS instances, so whenever a build failed we will be able to recreate the same machine and access it to inspect its state: logs, files, containers...
+For that, we are enabling SSH access to those ephemeral machines, which can be created following this guide.

+But you must first understand that there are two types of Cloud machines:
+1) the VM running the stack, and
+2) the VMs where the Elastic Agent will be installed and enrolled into the stack.

 ### Create and configure the stack VM

+This specialised VM starts Elasticsearch, Kibana and Fleet Server using Docker Compose, but instead of invoking the compose file directly, it uses the test framework to do it.
+Why?
+Because we need to wait for Elasticsearch to be ready and request an API Token to be passed to the Fleet Server container.
+And [we do this with code](https://github.com/elastic/e2e-testing/blob/4517dfa134844f720139d6bab3955cc8d9c6685c/e2e/_suites/fleet/fleet.go#L631-L748).

+The VM is a Debian AMD64 machine, as described [here](https://github.com/elastic/e2e-testing/blob/4517dfa134844f720139d6bab3955cc8d9c6685c/.ci/.e2e-platforms.yaml#L3-L7).

 ```shell
 export SSH_KEY="PATH_TO_YOUR_SSH_KEY_WITH_ACCESS_TO_AWS"